cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-3.md

 ### Select Inference Backend

-Set the backend to the `Compte Precompiled` option in the `Worker Type` drop-down.
+Set the backend to the `Compute Precompiled` option in the `Worker Type` drop-down.
 This is the most efficient GPU backend.

 ![assign_model_asset_and_backend](\images\barracuda-posenet-tutorial\assign_model_asset_and_backend.PNG)